Alejandro13/Alejandro13/README.md

-- 👋 Hi, I’m Alejandro Martínez
+- 👋 Hi, I’m Alejandro
 - 👀 I’m interested in Java ,Python and other tecnologies that help me to improve my knowledge
 - 🌱 I’m currently learning everything about java
 - 💞️ I’m looking to collaborate on ...